adnaanaeem/MultiShapeBlurView/README.md

 <h5>Step #5.
 Now time to call blur method to apply blur effect </h5>

 ```
- // call this method any where with its parameters
  int blurRadius = 10;
  int blurImageScaledDwonSize = 200;
   applyBlurView(blurRadius, blurImageScaledDwonSize);